 There were more fair-minded (margin - noble) than those in Thessalonica, in that they received the word in all readiness, and searched the Scriptures daily to find out whether these things were so" (Acts 17:11).

     One of the sayings of our Church is, "don't simply believe us, believe what we say only if it is in the Bible or otherwise shown to be true."
-Scripture was inspired by God (II Timothy 3:16) and was not the opinions of its writers.
+Scripture was inspired by God (2 Timothy 3:16) and was not the opinions of its writers.
 Its prophecies came from God, "for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit" (II Peter 1:20).

     In addition to providing instruction, doctrine, and correction, reading the Bible even helps you to learn the thoughts and intents of your heart.

     "For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart" (Hebrews 4:12).

     The Bible was primarily written in Hebrew and Greek (see Was the New Testament Written in Greek, Hebrew, or Aramaic?)--it was in those languages that God's Spirit inspired the writers of scripture--not English, not Latin.
 Thus unless ancient Hebrew and classical Greek are well known to you, you will need to read a translation of the biblical texts.

     Two of the most commonly used English translations are the 1611 King James Version (KJV) and the 1982 New Kings James Version (NKJV, which is used predominantly).
 Both of these are attempts to be a word-for-word translation (the KJV is based on one of the texts called the Textus Receptus), which usually better for Bible study that paraphrase versions of the Bible.
 For daily reading I now tend to use the New Kings James Version as it is one of the more accurate translations (though it, like all translations I have read, contains some translator errors/biases and for several passages the NIV is superior) and uses modern language.
 I have read several other translations.